 If you know a child who appears to be having challenges in the classroom, Primary Project may be the solution.

-- Teachers and parents of children who may be having school adjustment challenges in preschool through 3rd grade
+- Teachers and parents of pre-k through third grade children who may be experiencing school adjustment challenges

 - Detect school adjustment difficulties early